 As world leaders, global CEO’s and members of the international business community gather in Davos, Switzerland for the annual World Economic Forum Meeting, Emerging Market Views reports on happenings from the Alpine resort.

-Climate change and a resistance (or “backlash” as Indian Prime Minister Narendra Modi put it) to globalization are among top issues being discussed this week.
+Climate change and resistance (or “backlash” as Indian Prime Minister Narendra Modi put it) to globalization are among the top issues being discussed this week.

 “Everyone talks about reducing carbon emissions but there are very few people or countries who back their words with their resources to help developing countries to adopt appropriate technology.
 Very few of them come forward to help,” Modi told his audience.

 Global economic growth is making a stronger than expected comeback.
-It is likely to accelerate to as much as 4% in 2018 from 3.2% in 2016.
+It is likely to accelerate to as much as 4 percent in 2018 from 3.2 percent in 2016.
 This is good news on many fronts, but can we expect this stronger growth to relieve the frustrations about rising inequality and economic insecurity that have rocked the political establishments of many countries?

 That has been the implicit assumption behind the standard “growth model” of recent decades, Richard Samans of the World Economic Forum argues, mainly a rising tide of GDP promoted particularly by supply-side reforms and increased incentives for private capital investment and export-oriented production will ultimately lift all boats.